JonathanSaudhof/python-crossword-crawler/README.md

 # python-crossword-crawler
 My first attempt to get into python again after 3 years.
 The crawler gets all questions and related answers for a crossword game from a german site.

+## Task:
+Get all the 175 000+ questions and nested answers from a page to build a crossword riddle generator for fun.
+Do it as fast as possible!

 ## Challenges:
 1. Unfortunately I had to follow a nested link to get the answers.